awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 `MaxvCpus`  <a name="cfn-batch-computeenvironment-computeresources-maxvcpus"></a>
 The maximum number of Amazon EC2 vCPUs that an environment can reach\.
-With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` allocation strategies, AWS Batch might need to go above `maxvCpus` to meet your capacity requirements\.
-In this event, AWS Batch will never go above `maxvCpus` by more than a single instance \(e\.g\., no more than a single instance from among those specified in your compute environment\)\.
+With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` allocation strategies, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
+In this event, AWS Batch never exceeds `maxvCpus` by more than a single instance\.
+That is, no more than a single instance from among those specified in your compute environment\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)